Robert Bertie, 1st Duke of Ancaster and Kesteven: Early life

 Bertie was the eldest son of Robert Bertie, 3rd Earl of Lindsey and, his second wife, the Hon.
-Elizabeth Wharton.
+Elizabeth Wharton, daughter of Philip Wharton, 4th Baron Wharton.
 Among his younger brothers were Hon.
 Peregrine Bertie (the Vice Chamberlain to King William III and to Queen Anne, Teller of the Exchequer), Hon.
 Philip Bertie (Auditor of the Duchy of Cornwall, who married Lady Elizabeth Brabazon, eldest daughter of William Brabazon, 3rd Earl of Meath), Hon.
 Norris Bertie (a Lt. of the Royal Navy), and Hon.
 Albemarle Bertie (MP who also served as Auditor of the Duchy of Cornwall.
 Among his sisters were Lady Jane Bertie (wife of Maj.-Gen. Edward Mathew, Governor of Grenada), Lady Caroline Bertie (second wife of Capt.
 George Dewar).
 From his father's first marriage to Mary (née Massingberd) Berkeley (widow of Hon.
 George Berkeley and second daughter John Massingberd, Treasurer of the East India Company), he had an elder half-sister, Lady Arabella Bertie (second wife Thomas Savage, 3rd Earl Rivers).

 His paternal grandparents were Montagu Bertie, 2nd Earl of Lindsey, and the former Martha Cokayne.
 Among his large extended family were uncles Peregrine, Richard, Vere, and Charles Bertie, and aunts Lady Elizabeth (wife of the 3rd Viscount Campden) and Lady Bridget (wife of the 1st Duke of Leeds).
 His mother was the only child of Philip Wharton, 4th Baron Wharton and the former Elizabeth Wandesford (daughter of Sir Rowland Wandesford of Pickhill, an attorney of the Court of Wards and Liveries).